For all emergency situations, please call 911.

 Although you may hear the sirens inside your home or business, they are not designed to wake you up in the middle of the night or to alert residents that are indoors.
 For both indoor and outdoor notification, register for FREE CodeRED notifications.
 Weather alert radios with a battery backup are recommended for these situations.
 In the event that you hear the sirens activate, please tune into a local radio station or a local TV station.

 For Emergencies, Call 9-1-1

-Do not call 911, unless you are having a true life threatening emergency.
-Police and Fire personnel will be busy attempting to resolve the emergency as quickly as possible.
+Call 911 if you are witnessing or experiencing a life threatening emergency.
+Police and Fire personnel will work to resolve the emergency as quickly as possible.

 Important Safety Information

 The U.S. Fire Administration provides important fire safety and prevention information:

 - Plan and practice escape plans several times a year

 - Make sure your entire family knows when and how to call emergency telephone numbers